philippinespire/pire_lcwgs_data_processing/gotanco-chanos_chanos/2nd_sequencing_run/README.md

 bash /home/e1garcia/shotgun_PIRE/pire_fq_gz_processing/runCLUMPIFY_r1r2_array.bash fq_fp1_stragglers fq_fp1_clmp /scratch/hpc-0289 30
 # JobID: 2098809
 ```

+Reviewed the logfile for the clmp runs.
+There seems to be file problems with the stragglers.
+I need to review these files.
+KL 2023-08-13
+- All files have been processed with MultiQC and checkFQ.sh.
+I had no reason to believe that they were problematic.
+- Review the stragglers to see what is going on with them.
+Redo checkFQ.sh again.
+KL 2023-08-13
+- 80 stragglers were indeed problematic i.e., had incorrect fq.gz format.
+Rerun 1st trim on these files.
+Store input and output on *_straggler directories.

 ### 9b.
 Check duplicate removal success.
 Due to previous issues woking in R, I ran `module load container_env R/4.2` instead of `module load container_env mapdamage2`.